 Melvin "Skip" Alston

-Skip Alston formerly served as Guilford County Commissioner, his fifth term since 1992.
+Skip Alston currently serves as Guilford County Commissioner, his fifth term since 1992.
 Alston was the first African-American elected to serve as chairman of the Guilford County commissioners' board in 2003, a position he was also reelected to in 2009.
 He is active in numerous civic and volunteer organizations including the Guilford County Elected Officials Black Caucus, the North Carolina Association of Black Officials; and local, state and national branches of the NAACP.

 In addition to Sit-In Movement Inc., Alston is founder and president of S & J Management Corporation, as well as Alston and Alston LLC and East Market Street Square Inc. Alston is a native of Durham, N.C., and attended North Carolina Central University where he majored in business administration.